mhammerc/SkyGameboy/README.md

 It have been written using C++17 and code readability and maintainability in mind.

+It can run Tetris, Super Mario Land and lot of others games.
+It is not feature-complete, some games won't work.
+It also still have bugs.

 ## Frontend and modularity

 The emulator itself live in `src/backend`.